 This is one in a series of commentaries on environmental finance and green bonds.

-Brian Wong is a doctoral student at Pardee RAND Graduate School and an assistant policy researcher at the nonprofit, nonpartisan RAND Corporatiom.
-Ismael Arciniegas Rueda is a senior economist at RAND.
+Karishma V. Patel is a doctoral candidate in policy analysis at the Pardee RAND Graduate School and an assistant policy researcher at the nonprofit, nonpartisan RAND Corporation; Michelle E. Miro is an engineer at RAND and a professor of policy analysis at Pardee RAND.
 This commentary was supported by the John and Carol Cazier Initiative for Energy and Environmental Sustainability.

 Commentary gives RAND researchers a platform to convey insights based on their professional expertise and often on their peer-reviewed research and analysis.